yaqwsx/KiKit/docs/stencil.md

 align them.
 Therefore, KiKit offers a functionality to automatically generate stencils which fit a simple 3D printed or lasercut alignment jig.

-You can find Fusion 360 model of the alignment jig here:
-[https://a360.co/3iiFXKp](https://a360.co/3iiFXKp).
-It it designed to be cut from 3mm thick acrylic.
+The jig is available as [Fusion 360 model](resources/jig.f3d), [STEP](resources/jig.step) or [3MF](resources/jig.3mf).It it designed to be cut from 3mm thick acrylic but you can also print it.
 You need 4 2mm pins, 8 M2 screws and that's it.
 The frame can be customized - there two parameters of the model, `frameWidth` and `frameHeight` which define the largest PCB it can accept.
 I usually use 100x100mm and 60x60mm.

 Then you issue the following command within KiKit:
 ```